-On general basis, a scattering experiment consists in sending a beam of particles (neutrons in the present case) on a target (sample) and studying their energy and diffusion (i.e. their deviation angle) in various directions of space.
+On general basis, a scattering experiment consists in sending a beam of particles (neutrons) on a target (sample) and studying their diffusion in various directions of space (i.e. at various angles).
 What is essential is that the scattering phenomenon is based on the interaction between neutrons and atomic nuclei, differently from X-rays that interact with electrons.
 Such interactions can only be described within the quantum mechanics framework.
 We will briefly sketch the essential details of the neutron-nucleus scattering event.
 To go further, we will assume the neutron-nucleus interactions as elastic, i.e. the energy of the neutron does not change in consequence of the impact.
 This hypothesis is well fulfilled in reflectivity experiments as the cold neutron energy is too small to excite resonances of the possible scattering nuclei.

-Figure 1 shows the scattering geometry of a single neutron from a single nucleus.
+Figure 1 shows the scattering of a single neutron from a single nucleus.
 The incident neutron, far from the nucleus, can be described by a plane wave, whose wavefunction $\psi{inc}(\vec{r})$ is: